-If your car loan lender repossesses your car, you probably are not entitled to any notice prior to the repossession.
-However, in most states the car lender must provide you with certain notices after the repossession.
+If your car loan lender repossesses your car, you're probably not entitled to any notice before the repossession.
+But in most states, the car lender must provide you with certain notices after the repossession.
 Read on to learn about what your car lender must tell you after the repossession and after the car sale.

 Most states allow car loan lenders to use repossession as a self-help remedy if you default on your car loan.
-Courts and law enforcement do not normally monitor the repossession process as it is happening.
+Courts and law enforcement don't normally monitor the repossession process as it is happening.
 You might not even know when or where the car will be repossessed.
-Most states do not require car loan lenders to give debtors any kind of notice before they repossess the vehicles.
+Most states don't require car loan lenders to give debtors any kind of notice before they repossess the vehicles.
 (Learn about options to avoid a car repossession.)

-In most states, the bank must notify you, in writing, of the following matters within a short time, usually five days after it has repossessed the car but before it is sold or auctioned:
+In most states, the bank must notify you, in writing, of the following matters within a short time, usually five days after it has repossessed the car, but before it is sold or auctioned:

-The lender must provide you written notice of your right of redemption and/or right of reinstatement.
+The lender must provide you written notice of your right of redemption and (or) right of reinstatement.
 It must tell you:

 In the event you don't reinstate the car loan or redeem the car, the lender is also required to send you a written notice if it intends to sell the vehicle.
-(This notice may be combined with the first notice, above.)
+This notice may be combined with the first notice, above.

 Usually, the notice must contain the following information: